Invest in Life-Changing Relationships

 If you’re beginning to explore the idea of Care Communities, visit our website for more information about our strategies for recruiting families.

-Fostering Together’s mission is to invest in life-changing relationships with children in foster care.
+Our mission is to invest in life-changing relationships with children in foster care.
 Our goal is to see foster families and the children they foster receive extended family-style support.
-To accomplish this, we facilitate the development of Care Communities for foster families that are approved by a Fostering Together partner organization.
+To accomplish this, we facilitate the development of Care Communities for foster families.
 We want foster families to thrive as a result of having their Care Communities nearby and active in their lives and the lives of the children they foster.

 Building relationships with approving organizations benefits the flexibility of your ministry and the level of support you’re able to offer your families.
 A great way to begin these relationships is to acknowledge the challenging work they’re already doing.
 By highlighting the impact a stable Care Community has on a child and family and by making the process of partnership as easy as possible for the organization, you can begin to walk alongside that organization to support your families.
 It can take time to demonstrate the value of Care Communities and partnership with an approving organization.
 Clear and routine communication is key.